CLOCK WORKSHOP, 14 LANGDALE COURT, WITNEY OX28 6FG

-OPEN: 9am – 5pm Monday, Tuesday, Thursday, Friday and 9am – 3pm SaturdayCLOSED: Wednesday, Sunday and Bank Holidays As seen on The Repair Shop, BBC 2.
-Catch up on iPlayer now.
-Featured in The Telegraph.
+OPEN: 9am – 5pm Monday, Tuesday, Thursday, Friday and 9am – 3pm SaturdayCLOSED: Wednesday, Sunday and Bank Holidays Featured in The Telegraph.
 Read the article.
 Resident expert on BBC’s Clock Workshop is a third-generation family business, owned and run by Steve Fletcher.
 We know that your clock or watch is important to you, whether it’s an antique grandfather clock that has been in your family for years, a mantle clock that has become part of the furniture, or the watch you use every day.

 Steve’s grandfather started work in Witney in 1910 and set up his own shop – a business which was carried on by Steve’s father.
 After gaining first class qualifications from a British Horological Institute college course in 1973, Steve began making and repairing clocks and watches himself.
 He regularly services clocks that his grandfather and father worked on, continuing 100 years of family craftsmanship and customer service.